fortinet/terraform-secure-remote-access/README.md

 ### Policy & Routing

-1. Select the local interface, and inpiut the local subnet.
+1. Select the local interface, and input the local subnet.
 2. Click create and the VPN wizard should finalize.

     ![FortiOS Admin Profile](./imgs/step_4_policy_routing.png)